uvarc/rc-learning/content/slides/rivanna-intro/index.md

 - The scheduler determines the priority of your job and submits it to a compute node when resources are available.

----

-#### Frontend Usage

-- The frontends are for use only for editing, compiling, and very short test runs.
-Limits on memory and core usage are enforced.
-- Production jobs are submitted to the compute node through SLURM.

-For details please see our SLURM pages at http://www.rc.virginia.edu/userinfo/rivanna/slurm Much more information is available at http://slurm.schedmd.com/documentation.html
+For details and sample scripts, please see our SLURM pages at http://www.rc.virginia.edu/userinfo/rivanna/slurm Much more information is available at http://slurm.schedmd.com/documentation.html

 ---